claudecodeguide.dev

 git worktree remove ../my-app-hotfix

-Why This Matters for Claude Code
+Why this matters for Claude Code

 Session 1 (in ~/projects/my-app/): "Build the new dashboard feature" Session 2 (in ~/projects/my-app-hotfix/): "Fix the auth bug" Session 3 (in ~/projects/my-app-docs/): "Update the API documentation"

-With Sub-Agents
+With sub-agents

 Claude Code's sub-agents can work in separate worktrees.
 The main agent coordinates while each sub-agent works on its own branch in its own directory: